Omar-Eses/Omar-Eses/README.md

 ### Hi there 👋
 <p> I am a Computer Science student from Jordan.
 Interested in Cyber Security, Game Dev & Data Science.
-  Currently aiming to be a full-stack developer, enhance my problem solving skills, and to build more projects.
+  Currently aiming to: be a Back-end developer, <pre>enhance my problem solving skills</pre>, and to build more projects.

 </p>
 <p>
   I have worked with: <br>